uclaacm/teach-la-go-backend/README.md

 # run a specific test
 go test ./server_test.go

-# run tests with log output
+# run tests with verbose output
 go test -v ./server_test.go
 ```

+## Documentation

-With this, you can build, test, and run the actual backend.
-If you'd like to get working, you can stop reading here.
-Otherwise, you can scan through the documentation provided in the repository's website link on GitHub.
+For a formal description of the endpoints for our backend, you can scan through the documentation provided in the repository's website link on GitHub.